mrklh/devakademi2018/README.md

 an id3 approach and calculates possibilities for all inputs for that feature e.g. Gender: All -> Man, Woman.
 System asks user another input which is minimum (or default or worst case) bid price.
 Default minimum bid price is set as 100 kuruş.
 It uses it in a calculation:

-Estimated bid price = worst case bid price + 10 * possibility to get click for that condition
+Estimated bid price = minimum bid price + 10 * possibility to get click for that condition

 To run the application you have to run FLASK_APP=page.py flask run in your terminal.
 It serves flask app on 127.0.0.1:5000.